 As you pass through the ring of the CT scanner, it uses X-rays to take images of your body.
-A computer reconstructs the data into detailed images.
-At Bellingham Advanced Medical Imaging, the images are taken on a 64-slice scanner, which means the exam is quicker and produces the highest quality images available — even pictures of your heart.
+A computer reconstructs the data into detailed images via computed tomography.
+At Bellingham Advanced Medical Imaging, the images are taken on a 64-slice scanner, which means the CT scan procedure and exam is quicker and produces the highest quality images available — even pictures of your heart.
 Our scanner also comes with advanced technology that automatically minimizes radiation dose.

 What you need to know about CT